 However, most of the time, blinding ourselves to the reality — that the places we explore have a rich history that spans way beyond our own experience of them — will just make our experience less layered and interesting.

 Don’t Keep History A Mystery

-It was National Reconciliation Week last week, a time “for all Australians to learn about our shared histories, cultures, and achievements” as well as exploring how we can each work towards reconciliation between the wider Australian community and Aboriginal and Torres Strait Islander peoples.
+At the time of writing it was National Reconciliation Week, a time ‘for all Australians to learn about our shared histories, cultures, and achievements’ as well as exploring how we can each work towards reconciliation between the wider Australian community and Aboriginal and Torres Strait Islander peoples.

 This year’s Reconciliation Week challenged even us modern ‘woke’ kids to go deeper and ask ourselves what we don’t know about Aboriginal and Torres Strait Islander history.

 What better way to do this than as part of our adventures?